 Financial Crimes Seminar, Session 1Federal Financial Institutions Examination Council (FFIEC) and Other Agency Courses

 Type of Participant Targeted

-The Financial Crimes Seminar provides commissioned examiners with a higher level of knowledge of fraudulent schemes and insider abuses.
+The Financial Crimes Seminar provides experienced examiners with a higher level of knowledge of fraudulent schemes and insider abuses.
 The seminar is designed to provide insight and information on a variety of current and emerging financial crime-related topics.
 Presenters may include staff from the U.S. Federal Bureau of Investigation, the Securities and Exchange Commission, the Financial Crimes Enforcement Network, the Department of Justice, and various regulatory agencies.
 Industry specialists, accountants, and attorneys may also serve as presenters.

 Topics vary from year to year based on feedback from prior participants, regulatory changes, and discussions with an interagency development group.